anshulsharmas/snake-game/README.md

 # Snake Game

-A classic Snake game implementation in Python using Pygame.
+A classic Snake game in Python built using Cursor.

 ## Features